JJ's (May '06) Tips in this issue:

 compliment, just say "thank you," or return the compliment by saying how

 good it made you feel.
 When you give criticism, balance it with praise.
-Say, "I really appreciate your writing," for example, "but I wondered if you
+Say,

 could tighten it up a bit."
 Criticize the performance, but praise the